 Abuse and neglect are community problems requiring urgent attention.
 The Ontario Women's Hockey Association (OWHA) is committed to help reduce and prevent the abuse and neglect of participants.
 The OWHA realizes that persons working closely with children and youth have a special awareness of abusive situations.
-Therefore these people have a particular reporting responsibility to ensure the safety of Canada's young, by knowing their provincial protection legislation and following through as required.
+Therefore these people have a particular reporting responsibility to ensure the safety of Canada's young, by knowing their provincial protection acts and following through as required.

-The Province of Ontario has mandatory reporting laws regarding the abuse and neglect of children and youth, which are contained in Section 72 of the Child and Family Services Act (CFSA).
+The Province of Ontario has mandatory reporting laws regarding the abuse and neglect of children and vouth; the Yukon requests that concerns be reported.
 Consequently, it is the policy of the OWHA that any OWHA personnel (part-time and full-time staff, volunteer, participant, team official, on ice official) or OWHA partner (parent, guardian) who, has reasonable grounds to suspect that a participant is or may be suffering or may have suffered from emotional, physical abuse and neglect and/or sexual abuse shall immediately report the suspicion and the information on which it is based to the local child protection agency and/or the local police detachment.
-In Ontario a person is considered a child up to the age of eighteen.
+In Ontario a person is considered a child up to the age of 18.
 Those involved with the OWHA in providing hockey opportunities for participants understand and agree that abuse or neglect, as defined above, may be the subject of a criminal investigation and/or disciplinary procedures.
 Failure to report an offence and thereby, failure to provide safety for participants may render the adult who keeps silent legally liable for conviction under the CFSA.